HangarMC/Hangar/README.md

 ### Building with Docker
-If you want to build both Hangar and [HangarAuth](https://github.com/MiniDigger/HangarAuth) to run together (without a fakeuser), clone both this repo, and [this](https://github.com/MiniDigger/HangarAuth) (or if [this pr](https://github.com/MiniDigger/HangarAuth/pull/1) hasn't been merged, clone [this](https://github.com/Machine-Maker/HangarAuth/tree/machines-hangarauth)).
+If you want to build both Hangar and [HangarAuth](https://github.com/MiniDigger/HangarAuth) to run together (without a fakeuser), clone both this repo, and [this](https://github.com/MiniDigger/HangarAuth).
 Make sure both Hangar and HangarAuth directories are siblings in your file system. cd into Hangar/docker and run `docker-compose up -d`.
 That should set everything up for you.
 You can view the logs via Intellij's docker integration.
 I find its better to view the logs there, so that the Hangar logs and HangarAuth logs are separated.
 Note that when using docker, a different spring configuration file is used, `Hangar/docker/hangar/application.yml`.
 To reload changes to Hangar, just CTRL+F9 (rebuild) in Intellij.
 To rebuild changes to HangarAuth, just run `docker-compose up -d --build`